 Yesterday, Governor Inslee signed a two-year transportation budget into law.
 The $7.6 billion plan includes about $5 billion for the Washington State Department of Transportation over the next two years, $430 million for the Washington State Patrol, and dedicates about $1.5 billion to pay off Nickel and TPA bonds.
 The budget for the 2015-2017 biennium also funds other transportation-related offices and departments, like the Department of Licensing.

-Bob Pishue is director of WPC’s Coles Center for Transportation.
+Bob Pishue is the Director of the Coles Center for Transportation at Washington Policy Center.
 Prior to joining Washington Policy Center in 2013, Bob interned at the Washington Research Council where he produced policy briefs on initiatives and referenda.
 His last role was the IT and HR Manager for a Bellevue-based retailer.
 A Washington resident throughout his life, Bob grew up in Everett and graduated from Central Washington University with a bachelor’s degree in economics.
 Bob serves on his church’s annual audit committee and is also an avid golfer.
 He lives in Kirkland.